 We took to the National Institutes of Health website to see if we could dig up valuable research and discovered an interesting study about green tea extract.
 In this study by the University of Birmingham, patients experienced better fat oxidation when taking green tea extract, but the dosage was around 890 mg–the amount of green tea extract in Xtreme Trim RDS-X is 59 mg.
 In short, that’s not enough to render it particularly useful.

 We thought this supplement looked interesting at first, especially because of the long-standing history of Vitamin World.
-The supplement doesn’t hold its own though, and we couldn’t find a reason to suggest taking it over any number of other supplements.
-There’s simply too much caffeine and not enough of the oxidant green tea extract.
+However, the product doesn’t hold its own though, and we couldn’t find a reason to suggest taking it over any number of other supplements, so we clearly have reservations.
+There’s simply too much caffeine and not enough of the antioxidant green tea extract.

 If you want to burn fat, try something that has more clinical research to its name and doesn’t rely quite so heavily on caffeine.

-Lately, we’ve been recommending a product called Leptigen–it burns fat, boosts metabolism, and has 4 powerful, clinically-researched ingredients in the proprietary blend.
+Among the best products we’ve seen in 2016 is one called Leptigen.
+Clinical testing shows it helps improve fat burn and metabolism.
+It has 4 powerful ngredients in the proprietary blend.
 The customer reviews are positive online, and we can’t find any word of harmful side effects.

-There’s a special limited-time trial offer going on right now, so it wouldn’t hurt to give it a try.
+There’s a Special Trial Offer going on right now, so it wouldn’t hurt to give it a try.